Manchester: 1945–2000: Decline and regeneration

-Since 2000
+2000–present: Modern day

-Spurred by the investment after the 1996 bomb and aided by the XVII Commonwealth Games, the city centre has undergone extensive regeneration.
-New and renovated complexes such as The Printworks and Corn Exchange have become popular shopping, eating and entertainment areas.
+Spurred by the investment after the 1996 bombing and aided by the XVII Commonwealth Games, the city centre has undergone extensive regeneration.
+The Printworks had been closed by Robert Maxwell after he had bought it, but it was redeveloped by architects RTKL Associates following the 1996 IRA bombing and reopened as a leisure centre and cinema.
+The Corn Exchange was also heavily damaged in the 1996 IRA bombing, before being reopened as the Triangle Shopping Centre; it was then redeveloped by the Norwich Property Trust and opened under its current name in 2012.
 Manchester Arndale is the UK's largest city-centre shopping centre.

 Large city sections from the 1960s have been demolished, re-developed or modernised with the use of glass and steel.
 Old mills have been converted into apartments.
 Hulme has undergone extensive regeneration, with million-pound loft-house apartments being developed.
 The 47-storey, 169 m Beetham Tower was the tallest UK building outside of London and the highest residential accommodation in Europe when completed in 2006.
 It was surpassed in 2018 by the 201 m South Tower of the Deansgate Square project, also in Manchester.
 In January 2007, the independent Casino Advisory Panel licensed Manchester to build the UK's only supercasino, but plans were abandoned in February 2008.

-On 22 May 2017, an Islamist terrorist carried out a bombing at an Ariana Grande concert in the Manchester Arena; the bomb killed 23, including the attacker, and injured over 800.
-It was the deadliest terrorist attack and first suicide bombing in Britain since the 7 July 2005 London bombings.
-It caused worldwide condemnation and changed the UK's threat level to "critical" for the first time since 2007.

-Birmingham has historically been considered to be England or the UK's second city, but in the 21st century claims to this unofficial title have also been made for Manchester.